kjac/FormEditor/Docs/install.md

 **Please note:** You can only have *one* Form Editor property per content type.

+**Please also note:** Due to backwards compatibility issues, you *cannot* put the Form Editor property in a content type composition.
+At least not for the time being.

 ## Next step
 Onwards to [Rendering the form](render.md).